 Best Management Practices, or BMPs, are defined as "a practice or usually a combination of practices that are determined by a state to be the most effective and practicable means... of controlling point and non-point source pollution at levels compatible with environmental quality goals" (Ice, Schilling, & Vowell, 2010).
 BMPs can be a method, measure, or practice designed for a project- or site-specific condition to provide environmentally sound, economically feasible, and effective management of an action while mitigating any potential impacts.
 For environmental management, BMPs include, but are not limited to, structural and nonstructural controls, operations, and maintenance procedures.
-This Draft PEIS identifies BMPs that could be implemented to help mitigate potential adverse impacts.
-The BMPs are not required but should be considered during future site- and plant-specific environmental compliance reviews.
+This Final PEIS identifies BMPs that could be implemented to help mitigate potential adverse impacts.
+The BMPs are not required through this Final PEIS but would be considered and recommended, as appropriate, during future site- and plant-specific environmental reviews conducted in compliance with law, such as NEPA.
+Section 2.2.3 identifies several processes, procedures, safeguards, and protocols that may be considered as BMPs for future project-specific EHECs, as identified by USDA APHIS.